-Boyarkin’s Shutout Secures Barys Victory in Khabarovsk
+Boyarkin’s Shutout Leads Barys to Victory in Khabarovsk

 10 March 2026

-Boyarkin’s Shutout Secures Barys Victory in Khabarovsk
+Boyarkin’s Shutout Leads Barys to Victory in Khabarovsk

 On March 12, Mikhail Kravets’ team will face Admiral in Vladivostok.